-In Spain, we have a collective labor agreement covering all of Mexifoods' personnel and another collective labor agreement for Azteca Foods' personnel.
-These agreements are reviewed every 12-24 months.
+In Spain, we have a collective labor agreement covering all of the plants located in Fuenlabrada and Borox.
+These agreements are reviewed every 24-36 months.

-In Australia, we have a collective bargaining agreement covering 274 employees at our facility, which is renewed every four years.
+In Australia, we have a collective bargaining agreement covering 271 employees at our facility, which is renewed every four years.

-In China, we have a collective bargaining agreement covering 339 employees at our facility, which is renewed every 3 years.
+In China, we have a collective bargaining agreement covering 360 employees at our facility, which is renewed every 3 years.

-We believe our current, individual and collective labor relations are sound.
+We consider our current, individual and collective labor relations are sound.